chipbuster/Energy-Languages-Setup/README.md

 doesn't actually tell us anything about what version of `tsc` was used.
 Looking at release history, the first version of Typescript to be released after Node 7.9.0 was Typescript 2.3.1, so I am using that as a guess for the TS compiler version.

+## Notes for Ubuntu 16.10 Installation

+Due to SSL certificate expiry, the version of Firefox that comes with Ubuntu 16.10 can no longer access all of GitHub: specifically, the ability to view files or download ZIPs/git repositories no longer works.

+If you wish, you can record the URL needed to download this repository via HTTPS and manually enter it into a `git clone` command on the machine.
+Alternatively, you may consider downloading the newest version of Firefox from www.firefox.com and using that to access the internet instead.

+In general, `wget` and `curl` may noy be able to successfully verify certificates on 16.10.
+All scripts and programs in this repository avoid this issue by disabling SSL verification and relying on SHA256 hashes of the downloaded files to ensure that nothing has been tampered with.

 [^1]: "Energy Efficiency across Programming Languages: How does Energy, Time and Memory Relate?", Rui Pereira, Marco Couto, Francisco Ribeiro, Rui Rua, Jácome Cunha, João Paulo Fernandes, and João Saraiva.
 In Proceedings of the 10th International Conference on Software Language Engineering (SLE '17)